inet-framework/inet/doc/src/developers-guide/ch-physicallayer.rst

 it throws an exception.
 At first the transmitter model creates a data structure that describes the transmitted signal based on the received MAC packet and the attached transmission request.
-The resulting data structure is immutable, it’s not going to be changed in any later processing step.
+The resulting data structure is immutable, it is not going to be changed in any later processing step.

 Thereafter the propagation model computes the arrival space-time